How to find problems to solve on Reddit

 Pain & Anger

+Enough said!
 These conversations are going to contain frustration and anger.
 Very helpful for figuring out what the most painful problems are in these communities, what the poster has tried, and what the community suggests as a way to solve the problem.
-If you want passionate customers, find passionate problems worth solving.
+If you want passionate customers, find problems they’re passionate about solving.

 Ideas